anasfkhan81/EncodingDomainLabelsRDF/Guidelines.md

 [^1]: Here and throughout this document when we mention lexinfo we are referring to [lexinfo 3.0](https://lexinfo.net/ontology/3.0/lexinfo).

 Ontolex therefore offers us a way of marking a lexical entry as belonging to a certain domain (this is useful in case a term is only used in a technical sense) and a way of specifying that a specific sense of an entry is associated with a particular domain.
 When it comes to encoding the domain label itself, we suggest encoding it as a instance of the SKOS class ```Concept``` and using the ```skos:narrower``` and ```skos:broader``` relations to encode the relations between different domains.

+---
+**SUMMARY OF RECOMMENDATIONS**

-We therefore recommend the following steps when encoding domain label information in lexical resources:
+We recommend the following steps when encoding domain label information in lexical resources:

 1. Domain labels themselves should be encoded as individuals of the class ```skos:Concept```.
 Hierarchical relationships between domain should be encoded using the ```skos:narrower``` and ```skos:broader```.
 In the case of retrodigitised and non-native born dictionaries, it be that the same domain label is not consistently encoded with the same string, in such situations we recommend using ```skos:preflabel``` and ```skos:altlabel``` to list the different versions of the same label (with the former being used to encode the version which is found in the front matter and the latter its variants).
 2. In case the whole entry is marked as (or interpreted by the encoder as) belonging to a domain we recommend using ```dct:subject``` with the entry as subject and the relevant domain label (encoded as ```skos:Concept```, see above) as object.
 See examples ...
 3. In case a single sense is marked as (or is interpreted as) belonging to a domain we recommend using ```lexinfo:domain``` with the entry as subject and the relevant ```skos:Concept``` as object.
 See examples ...
 4. In other cases where any other part of the entry is marked with a domain label, once again we recommend the use of ```dct:subject```.
+---

 <!--- In the following examples we will look at how to encode several different kinds of examples of domain labels, trying to capture several different varieties of use case: